andrew-reece/education-apps/README.md

 <u><b>Background</b></u>
 <br />
-In my spare time I've made a few applications to improve student-faculty workflow and administrative efficiency in the Harvard course system.
+Applications to improve student-faculty workflow and administrative efficiency in the Harvard University course system.
 <br /><br />
 <b><u>Projects</u></b>
 <ul>
 <li>
-	<a href="https://github.com/dharmahound/datascience/tree/master/barbaric-yelp">Barbaric Yelp</a>
+	<a href="https://github.com/dharmahound/datascience/tree/master/barbaric-yelp">Problem Set Helper</a>
-	- Created simple collaborative filtering recommendation system a la Yelp
+	- This app lets students text or email their availability to a central server, which uses Google Apps suite to keep track of dates/times/psets.
+Whenever the app detects a matching study time between 2+ students, it sends all parties an email notifying them that there's someone else who wants to work on the same pset at the same time as them.
+That way students can find each other to work together.
 </li>

 <li>